shivajiva101/sban/README.md

 by using an sql database instead of a serialised table file.
 This approach to ban management:

-* Offers API access to useful functions
+* Offers API access to core functions that can be disabled if reqd
 * Improves the robustness of the data.
 * Grants an enhanced view of player accounts and ban records.
 * Provides tiered access to player record information.